 Our Timeout Contact Division provides individual supervised contact for parents and children who are exposed to challenges associated with separation.
 Timeout Contact creates a safe environment to strengthen and maintain vital relationships so that long term, any feelings of guilt or blame is reduced.

-Able Minds is led by Chief Executive Sarah Dowie, who was appointed to the position in November 2020 and started work in February 2021, and is governed by our Board of Trustees, chaired by Simon Eddy.
+Able Minds is led by Chief Executive Sarah Dowie, who was appointed to the position in November 2020 and started work in February 2021, and is governed by our Board of Trustees.
 We operate in the Otago and Southland regions and have office presence in Invercargill, Gore, Dunedin, Oamaru and Alexandra with more than 20 staff.

 Able Minds supports tangata whaiora who are affected by mental distress or addiction and their family and whānau in New Zealand.
 Our goal is to provide individuals and whānau with the strength, skills, and support they need for a better life experience at home, in the community, and at work both now and into the future.

 We provide tangata whaiora and whānau with the resilience and strength they need to overcome difficult situations.
 We empower them through knowledge and understanding and by increasing their self-determination to be part of the wider community.